Azure/aca-dotnet-workshop/docs/aca/10-contributing/3-minor-update-fix.md

----
-title: Minor update or fix, new challenge
-parent: Contributing
-has_children: false
-nav_order: 3
----

 # Typos, minor updates, or fixes to existing challenges

 Whenever you are submitting any changes to the guide, please follow these recommendations: